PixWizard: Versatile Image-to-Image Visual Assistant with Open-Language Instructions: PixWizard

 \subsection{Two-Stage Training and Data Balancing Strategies}

-To unlock the model's potential and improve its performance on tasks with smaller datasets, we propose a two-stage training and data-balancing strategy. \textbf{S1:} At this stage, we initialize the model's weights by combining the weights of a pretrained text-to-image model with randomly initialized weights for the newly added modules.
-We begin by selecting tasks with smaller datasets and assigning each dataset a sampling weight to increase its data volume.
-This weight determines how many times the dataset is repeated during a single epoch.
-Using this method, each task has approximately 20k data points.
-We then randomly select training samples from other tasks to match this scale, creating our first-stage training dataset.
-The training process lasts for a total of 4 epochs. \textbf{S2:} In the second stage, we initialize the model using the weights obtained from the first stage and combine all collected data for further training.
-To balance tasks, we manually assign sampling weights to each dataset, randomly selecting data if a weight is less than 1.0.
-We also include text-to-image data at a 1:1 ratio with other tasks, resulting in our second-stage training dataset.
-At this stage, the total amount of training data reaches up to 20 million samples.
+To unlock the model's potential and improve its performance on tasks with smaller datasets, we propose a two-stage training and data-balancing strategy. \textbf{S1:} In the first stage, we initialize the model by combining the weights of a pre-trained Lumina-Next-T2I~\citep{lumina-next} with randomly initialized weights for the newly added modules.
+We prioritize tasks with smaller datasets, assigning each a sampling weight to increase its data volume.
+This weight determines how many times the dataset is repeated during an epoch.
+Using this method, each task achieves approximately 20k data points.
+We then randomly sample from other tasks to match this scale, creating our first-stage training dataset, with training spanning 4 epochs. \textbf{S2:} In the second stage, we initialize the model using the weights from the first stage and combine all the collected data for further training.
+To balance tasks, we assign manual sampling weights to each dataset, randomly selecting data when a weight is less than 1.0.
+We also include text-to-image data at a 1:1 ratio with other tasks, resulting in a second-stage training dataset.
+At this stage, the total dataset reaches up to 20 million samples.